United Church of Christ in the Philippines: Baptism

 The UCCP defines baptism as a sacrament of initiation into the church.
-They believe that baptism is not a means of salvation but a first step of obedience for the new believer.
+It believes that baptism is not a means of salvation but a first step of obedience for the new believer.
 The church permits both believer's baptism and infant baptism.
 Infant baptism is administered only to infant children of church members as a sign of God's covenant of mercy.
-In recent times, infant baptism has given way to infant Pághahandóg (Filipino, “dedication“) ceremonies, thus reserving baptism for the time when the child can make a conscious decision to follow Christ.
+In recent times, infant baptism has given way to infant Pághahandóg (Filipino, "dedication") ceremonies, thus reserving baptism when the child can consciously decide to follow Jesus.
 The church also recognises and accepts baptisms held in other Christian churches.

-Disciples understood that baptism is a confessional expression of faith and repentance, rather than a "work" that earns salvation.
-Thus, they insisted that believer's baptism is necessary part of conversion and necessary for its validity.
+Disciples understood baptism as a confessional expression of faith and repentance, rather than a "work" that earns salvation.
+Thus, they insisted that a believer's baptism is a necessary part of conversion and necessary for its validity.
 Local churches in the Tagalog and Ilocano regions established by their missionaries practice only baptism by immersion for adult initiates.